-Elision's product was essentially my research and my ability to express it.
-This came in various forms; regular market reports, learning material, social media posts, content for marketing.
-My largest project was a 134 page, 29 chapter book (download - see right).
-This project took 8 weeks, showcasing my ability to commit to and complete a long-term project.
+Elision's product was essentially my ability to express complex blockchain market research into easy to understand writing/graphics.
+This came in various forms; market reports, learning material, social media content, content for marketing, etc. My largest project was a 134 page, 29 chapter book (download - see right).
+"L. Wang" was my acronym to remain anonymous.

 Influencer marketing was crucial to Elision’s success.
 Fresh audiences served the top of my marketing funnel while the influencer's ‘stamp of approval’ served the bottom.
 ROIs were great with minimal costs.

 Examples include Dustin Poirer (UFC fighter) with 2.9 million followers who cost $1,500 for a post (see contract left & profile below).
 It took just 3 new clients from 2 million for a 100% ROI, or 0.0001% of Dustin's audience.
 Other influencers include Frank Mir and various other smaller cryptocurrency pages.

 Various ads were tested and proved effective at all stages of the funnel.
 As the subscription was costly ($499) conversions from unaware audiences were rare.
 However, they were effective in retargeting.
 In particular, I used a Facebook pixel to target people who had already expressed interest by visiting our website.